-- All students will report to their neighborhood during their assigned lunch period to get a lunch. - Students may then choose to eat lunch in the open neighborhoods, on the 2nd Floor Student Services area (quiet zone), Grand Hall, or outside in the patio areas.
+- Students needing to purchase lunch shall report to their neighborhood during their assigned lunch period to get a lunch. - Students may then choose to eat lunch in the open neighborhoods, on the 2nd Floor Student Services area, Grand Hall, or outside in the patio areas.
 The Athletic Lobby will not be available during lunches.